-There is no better way to get a taste of Hobart than the hop on hop off city bus.
+The hop on, hop off bus in Hobart is a great way to see the city .
 It is an historical degustation.
-In 90 minutes you sample sites which are not only integral to Tasmania’s history, they are woven into the fabric of Australia.
+In this 90 minute city loop tour you experience sites which are not only integral to Tasmania’s history, they are woven into the fabric of Australia.

-The loop officially starts and finishes by the Travel Centre in the heart of Hobart.
 Spotting the bus is easy.
-Look for a bright red double-decker.
+Look for a bright red double decker.
 If you can, try to sit in the open top deck.
 If it’s a cool day take a scarf and beanie and get up there, it’s a great view.

 Each seat on the bus has its own audio system.
 It allows you to listen to the commentary in one of eight languages including English.
 Complimentary headsets are available on the bus.